MightyMango1/Testy/README.md

  > C++ for the backend, React & CSS for the frontend.

  What will be the input/output of your project?
- >  Input will be buttons and text input from our UI.
-Output will be flashcards that the user had previously created.
+ >  Input will be buttons and text input from our UI. <br>
+ > Output will be flashcards that the user had previously created.

  What are the features that the project provides?
+ > - Adding and saving flashcards
+ > - deleting flashcards
+ > - editing flashcards
- > Adding and saving flashcards, editing flashcards, deleting flashcards, flipping flashcards, creating quizzes using existing flashcards from a set
+ > - creating quizzes using existing flashcards from a set

  > ## Phase II